Abandoned Pull Requests

 By tracking abandonment, shrinking batch size, and reinforcing review flow, leaders can restore velocity and reduce silent forms of waste.
 Left unchecked, this anti-pattern often leads to Stale Branches, Slow Review Cycles, and eventual PR avoidance altogether.

 In organizations using AI tools or agentic AI, abandoned PRs can also indicate that automation is outpacing governance: too many PRs, not enough reviewer bandwidth, and not enough ownership discipline.
-Measuring abandonment separately for humans and AI-driven contributions helps leaders invest in the right fixes without blaming the wrong part of the system.
+Measuring abandonment separately for engineers and automated contributions helps leaders invest in the right fixes without blaming the wrong part of the system.